Computer mouse: Home consoles

 In 1988, the VTech Socrates educational video game console featured a wireless mouse with an attached mouse pad as an optional controller used for some games.
 In the early 1990s, the Super Nintendo Entertainment System video game system featured a mouse in addition to its controllers.
 A mouse was also released for the Nintendo 64, although it was only released in Japan.
 The 1992 game Mario Paint in particular used the mouse's capabilities, as did its Japanese-only successor Mario Artist on the N64 for its 64DD disk drive peripheral in 1999.
 Sega released official mice for their Genesis/Mega Drive, Saturn and Dreamcast consoles.
 NEC sold official mice for its PC Engine and PC-FX consoles.
 Sony released an official mouse product for the PlayStation console, included one along with the Linux for PlayStation 2 kit, as well as allowing owners to use virtually any USB mouse with the PS2, PS3, and PS4.
 Nintendo's Wii also had this feature implemented in a later software update, and this support was retained on its successor, the Wii U. Microsoft's Xbox line of game consoles (which used operaring systems based on modified versions of Windows NT) also had universal-wide mouse support using USB.

+On June 5, 2025, Nintendo released the Joy-Con 2 controller, a gaming controller with mouse control for the Nintendo Switch 2.